 Materials and Methods

 The field experiment of the present investigation was conducted during the Kharif season (September, 2024 to Feburary, 2025) at Agriculture Research Station, Dr. P.D.K.V., Achalpur Dist.
-Amravati, Maharashtra, India following Randomized Block Design with four replications along with five treatments viz.
-T1 (Control or no spraying of Max-Size and no university recommended fertilizer dose), T2 (Max-Size – 2.5 ml per liter of water and university fertilizer dose), T3 (Max-Size - 5.0 ml per liter of water and university fertilizer dose), T4 (Max-Size -7.5 ml per liter of water and university fertilizer dose) and T5 (Only 300:150:150 NPK kg ha -1) on a gross plot size of 3.60 × 3.60 m2 and 1.80 x 3.00 m2 net plot size with the spacing of 90×30 cm2 to study the effects of different doses of biostimulant (Max-Size) for growth yield and quality of tomato.
+Amravati, Maharashtra, India following Randomized Complete Block Design with four replications along with five treatments viz.
+T1 (Control or no spraying of Max-Size and no university recommended fertilizer dose), T2 (Max-Size – 2.5 ml liter-1 of water and university fertilizer dose), T3 (Max-Size - 5.0 ml liter-1 of water and university fertilizer dose), T4 (Max-Size -7.5 ml liter-1 of water and university fertilizer dose) and T5 (Only 300:150:150 NPK kg ha -1) on a gross plot size of 3.60 × 3.60 m2 and 1.80 x 3.00 m2 net plot size with the spacing of 90×30 cm2 to study the effects of different doses of biostimulant (Max-Size) for growth yield and quality of tomato.
 One month old seedlings of SW 1508 (F1 Hybrid) variety of tomato were transplanted in the field.
-One spray of biostimulant (Max-Size) was applied at 40 DAT.
-The standard packages of practices were followed for management of the crops.
+One spray of biostimulant (Max-Size) was applied at 40 days after transplanting (DAT).
+The standard packages of practices were followed for management of the crop.
 Five plants were randomly selected from each plot to record the observations in respect of growth and yield characters.
 The data were then analysed statistically.

 Results and Discussion